-I’m a firm believer in finding side hustles that incorporate tasks that I’m already doing, and one thing Ms. Panther and I had definitely been doing for the past five years was taking care of our dog.
-Surely there was a side hustle that could incorporate the dog tasks we were already performing.
+I’m a firm believer in finding side hustles that incorporate tasks that I’m already doing.
+And one thing I’ve already been doing is taking care of my dog.
+So what side hustle could I do that would incorporate the dog tasks I was already performing.

 Petsitting was something that seemed to fit the bill.
-The way I figured it, I was already taking care of my own pup.
+The way I figured it, I was already taking care of my own dog.
 It didn’t seem like that much work to add a second pup to my home from time to time.
-That’s where DogVacay and Rover come into play.
+That’s where Rover comes into play.

 - Find a friend or family member to watch your pup.